-- Club foot
+Club foot

     The results of several studies have been published, addressing the potential link between Effexor and birth problems/defects.
 This includes a May 2010 study by researchers at the University of Montreal, published in the Canadian Medical Association Journal, which suggested that women who took antidepressants during the first trimester of pregnancy were 68% more likely to suffer a miscarriage than women who do not take antidepressants.
 Effexor in particular was found to carry one of the highest risks of miscarriage.

     Two other studies, conducted in 2009 and 2010 and published in the British Medical Journal and Pediatrics, addressed the link between antidepressants and birth defects.
 The 2009 study found an increased risk of heart defects in infants born to mothers who took antidepressants (including Effexor) during the first trimester of their pregnancies.
 The 2010 study uncovered a potential link between antidepressants and developmental delays in the children of mothers who took the drugs late in their pregnancies.

     Call a Lawyer at Napoli Shkolnik

-If your child experienced birth defects, and you think it may be related to Effexor side effects, it can be difficult to know whether you have grounds for a lawsuit.
+    If your child experienced birth defects, and you think it may be related to Effexor side effects, it can be difficult to know whether you have grounds for an Effexor lawsuit.
 Allow a skilled lawyer at our firm the opportunity to review your case, and you can find out what can be done.
 We are prepared to investigate cases of birth defects that may be linked to Effexor on behalf of clients across the United States.
 With more than 150 years of combined experience and an unwavering commitment to client service, we fight for the injured.
 Call today.